Sequential Spatially Balanced Sampling: Conclusion

 \section{Conclusion}

-The increasing amount of data in our century will make sequential sampling a powerful tool to handle big datasets.
+The increasing amount of data in our century is going to make stream sampling very useful in few decades.
 In some experiments in environmental studies, it is even impossible to know the entire population and so sequential sampling are mandatory.
-In this manuscript, we proposed a new sequential method to select a balanced sample.
+In this manuscript, we proposed a completely new sequential method to select a balanced sample.
 This method respects equal and unequal inclusion probabilities.
-We demonstrated through simulations that the proposed method selects a more spread sample than the local cube method.
-Moreover, we showed that the method significantly reduces the variance of the Horvitz-Thompson estimator.
-To conclude, we can state that the method is an effective improvement for sampling and a solid enhancement in this field of spatial statistics.
+We showed through simulations that the proposed method is comparable with the doubly balanced sampling design in terms of variance of the Horvitz-Thompson estimator for a finite population.
+To conclude we can state that the method is an effective improvement for stream sampling and proposes a real enhancement in this field.